LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/complex-conditions.md

 indicator: both
 ---

-Earlier in our Getting Started guide, we used conditional logic in our Make Payment dialog to determine which interaction to display based on a multiple choice question.
+In the [Getting Started](tutorials-guides-getting-started-with-bot-building-overview.html) tutorial series, we used conditional logic in the Make Payment dialog to determine which interaction to display based on a multiple choice question.
 Sometimes, however, there are multiple variables that need to be considered when choosing a path for users.
-For this purpose, Conversation Builder’s updated Conditions Editor provides a rules-based system to direct a user's path based on several variables.
+For this purpose, Conversation Builder’s Conditions Editor provides a rules-based system to direct a user's path based on several variables.
 To demonstrate this, in our Order Bot, let’s create a new dialog to handle refund requests from the user.

 ### Step 5: Create the Refund Request dialog